Do you feel like your life is killing you slowly? Dealing with emotional pain IS CRUCIAL if you want to feel better and happy again.

 - Once you’ve completed three actions, choose three more actions from your brainstorming list to be completed over the next seven days – no matter how small the actions are.

-- Repeat steps 3 through 5 until you’ve reduced or removed this source of pain, then start working on the next dominant source of pain by repeating this process from step 1.
+- Repeat steps 3 through 5 until you’ve reduced or removed this source of pain, then start working on the next dominant source of emotional pain by repeating this process from step 1.

 NOTE: If you are unable to complete an action within seven days, it’s okay.
 Complete it as soon as you can.